achisha21/CMRI-Assignment/README.md

 # Project Objective
 The goal of this project is to determine the number of rare variants in a sample VCF file based on population frequencies from gnomAD.
 Specifically, we identify variants with a gnomAD population allele frequency of less than 0.01.

+# System Requirements
+- Unix-like environment (Linux, macOS, WSL)
+- /bin/sh shell environment
+- Miniconda or Anaconda

+Note: While this pipeline was developed and tested on macOS, it should work on any Unix-like system with the proper dependencies installed.

 # Input Files
 1. NA12878.chr21.slice.vcf.gz: Sample's VCF file to be filtered for rare variants.
 2. gnomad.chr21.slice.vcf.gz:  Population frequencies from gnomAD v4.1.0 in VCF format.